Search

 Description: (Optional) Specifies a list of IP addresses representing DNS servers.

-• dns_servers: Set of IP addresses of DNS servers.
+• dns_servers: List of IP addresses of DNS servers.

 Type: